twbs/bootstrap/site/docs/4.5/components/forms.md

 {% capture callout %}
 ##### Caveat with anchors

-By default, browsers will treat all native form controls (`<input>`, `<select>` and `<button>` elements) inside a `<fieldset disabled>` as disabled, preventing both keyboard and mouse interactions on them.
-However, if your form also includes `<a ... class="btn btn-*">` elements, these will only be given a style of `pointer-events: none`.
+Browsers treat all native form controls (`<input>`, `<select>`, and `<button>` elements) inside a `<fieldset disabled>` as disabled, preventing both keyboard and mouse interactions on them.

+However, if your form also includes custom button-like elements such as `<a ... class="btn btn-*">`, these will only be given a style of `pointer-events: none`.
 As noted in the section about [disabled state for buttons]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/buttons/#disabled-state) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in Internet Explorer 10.
-The anchor-based controls will also still be focusable and operable using the keyboard - you will need to manually modify these controls further (adding `tabindex="-1"` to prevent them from receiving focus, and `aria-disabled="disabled"` to signal their state to assistive technologies).
+The anchor-based controls will also still be focusable and operable using the keyboard.
+You must manually modify these controls by adding `tabindex="-1"` to prevent them from receiving focus and `aria-disabled="disabled"` to signal their state to assistive technologies.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}